Do you write a lot of emails at work?

 Double-check your recipient’s email address.
 Make sure that it is the right one.
 If you are replying to an email, be careful about hitting “send all,” unless you really want everyone to read the email.
 Remember that busy people will not appreciate an email that has no information they can act on or use.

 Learn the proper use of the To, CC, and BCC fields:

 - To – this is where you place the email address of the main recipient or recipients.
 In this field, you only include people you require action from.

 - CC (carbon copy) – You add people in the CC line if you want to inform them about the subject, but they do not need to act or reply.
 Just to emphasize, if you have been cc’d, you do not need to reply.

 - BCC (Blind carbon copy) – there are two instances where you can use this field: 1) if you are sending an email to many people who need the same information but you do not want them to see each other’s email addresses; and/or 2) in sensitive situations where you don’t want the main recipient to see that there are others added to the conversation.
-For example, if you are dealing with a customer via email.
+For example, if you are in training and dealing with your first customer via email.
 Your manager may request to be in the BCC to know how you are handling the transaction and to see if you need support (especially if it is a difficult customer).

 Tip: Some people CC the boss of a person they’re sending an email to thinking that it will guarantee immediate action.
-Unless you were asked to, avoid doing this.
+Avoid doing this unless you were asked to or there was a clear agreement to do so.
 This may undermine the recipient’s authority and make them feel less trusted.